 It is a Four Season's trademark to go beyond what is merely expected, and so I was not surprised when Director of Tennis Jerome Millet got in touch even before a friend and I left from New York City about what we wanted in the way of tennis.
 Knowing we'd have a clinic the evening we checked in and some mixed doubles the next morning before we departed gave us something to look forward to.
 Arriving in a light rain after a five-hour drive from another part of Texas, we needed to hit come balls, and at many other resorts, the damp outdoor courts would have meant the clinic was canceled.
-But the Four Seasons Resort Golf & Sports Club has that rare fallback option: indoor courts.
-And not just any indoor courts, but four hard-surface platforms covered in shock-absorbing Cushion Extreme (a recycled rubber) and brightly illuminated by high-quality indirect LED lights.
+But Las Colinas Resort Dallas has that rare fall-back option: indoor courts, just one element of a vast indoor and outdoor sports complex known as The Nelson Golf & Sports Club.
+And these not just any indoor courts, but four hard-surface platforms covered in shock-absorbing Cushion Extreme (a recycled rubber) and brightly illuminated by high-quality indirect LED lights.
 Everything could take place as planned.

 Those four indoor courts are part of one of the most impressive indoor sports clubs I've ever come across.
 Encompassing a whopping 176,000 square feet, and faced in a peach-hued dimpled brick, this two-story complex is a short stroll from the hotel, an elegant 431-room tower covered, like the Sports Club, in peach-hued blond dimpled brick.
 Behind it stretches a serpentine swimming pool bordered by lounge chairs with umbrellas set off by lush landscaping and pots of flowers.
 At lobby level is the restaurant Law, open for breakfast, lunch, and dinner and focused on poultry, meats, and fish sourced directly from Texas farms, fisheries and ranches.
 During the summer the Agave Pool & Bar at the hotel pool serves American favorites and cocktails..